 With traditional lending sources keeping a tight lid on loans and credit lines, and with credit card rates skyrocketing, many would-be business owners without a track record have been forced to find alternative ways to get the money they need.

-Microlending is filling that void for some, especially for those looking for loans under $50,000 for early-stage funding, says Bruce Phillips, senior research fellow at the National Federation of Independent Business.
+Microlending is filling that void for some, especially for those looking for small business loans under $50,000 for early-stage funding, says Bruce Phillips, senior research fellow at the National Federation of Independent Business.
 "If you've taken a look at the three 'F's'--family, friends and fools--and have come up dry, and don't want to put it on a 22 percent credit card, microlending is an option," he says.

 Typical microlenders are small community-based nonprofits with experience lending to individuals or small, local businesses.
 The SBA uses about 160 microlenders around the country as intermediaries to provide SBA loans to small businesses--and those lenders, who usually operate on an annual budget of $20 million to $25 million, recently got an incremental $50 million through the Recovery Act.
 But not all microlenders are funded by the SBA.
 Some receive funds from state or local governments, and also philanthropies.
 For an informative Q&A on microlending, go here .